Sashfish/AWAD_assessment-t09nr18/README.md

 # README
 This application was created as part of Advanced Web Application Development course at University of Aberdeen.
-A live version of the application is available at http://XXX (NOTE: accessing the app via https:// breaks the maps, use http:// instead)
+A live version of the application is available at https://fast-hamlet-66958.herokuapp.com
 ## Ruby version
 * 2.6.4
 ## Rails version